ccamp032/Music-Mood-Analysis/README.md

 16. Lyrics
     - **DESCRIPTION**: The lyrics for the specific song.
 ## Phase 2 EDA
 To find the EDA done by Dark Kit Kat, look in the directory named `Phase_2_data_analysis/`.
-In that directory a Jupyter notebook called `LyricDataset_Fin.ipynb` is where all the analysis done by all three members was done.
+There are `lyricsDataset.scv` and Jupyter notebook called `LyricDataset_Fin.ipynb` where all the analysis was done by all three members.

 ### Contributions
 **Chris Daniels:** Cleaned some data, analyzed various combinations of release dates and genres. <br>